implydata/immutable-class/packages/eslint-plugin-immutable-class/src/rules/declare-implicit-fields.md

-# Ensure that implicit ImmutableClass properties and accessors are defined with `declare` (`explicit-module-boundary-types`)
+# Ensure that implicit ImmutableClass properties and accessors are defined with `declare` (`declare-implicit-fields`)

 ## Rule details